UBC-MDS/introduction-machine-learning/chapters/en/module1.md

 Tasks:

 - Build a baseline model using  `DummyClassifier()`  and `most_frequent` for the `strategy` argument.
 Save this in an object named `model`.
-- fit your model and then predict on the target column.
+- Fit your model and then predict on the target column.
 - What is the accuracy of the model to 2 decimal places?
 Save this in the object `accuracy`.

 <codeblock id="01_16">